 Bumble does not knowingly collect any information about or market to children, minors or anyone under the age of 18.
 If you are less than 18 years old, we request that you do not submit information to us.
 If we become aware that a child, minor or anyone under the age of 18 has registered with us and provided us with personal information, we will take steps to terminate that person’s registration and delete their Registration Information from Bumble.
 If we do delete a profile because you violated our no children rules, we may retain your email and IP address to ensure that you do not try to get around our rules by creating a new profile.

-Here at Bumble we pride ourselves on taking commercially reasonable security measures to help protect your information against loss, misuse and unauthorized access, or disclosure.
+Here at Bumble, we pride ourselves on taking all appropriate security measures to help protect your information against loss, misuse and unauthorised access, or disclosure.
 We use reasonable security measures to safeguard the confidentiality of your personal information such as secured servers using firewalls.

-If you ever think someone has had access to your social media password, please report it to the relevant social media platform and change your password immediately.
+If you ever think someone has had access to your password or Account, please follow the steps set out here.
 We cannot guarantee the security of your personal data while it is being transmitted to our site and any transmission is at your own risk.

-For users who are California residents, you have the following rights (in addition to those listed at section 11 below) under the California Consumer Privacy Act, and you have the right to be free from unlawful discrimination for exercising your rights under the Act:
+For Users who are California residents, you have the following rights (in addition to those listed at section 9 below) under the California Consumer Privacy Act, and you have the right to be free from unlawful discrimination for exercising your rights under the Act: